hrishikeshsathyian/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Creating a new wedding**

 **MSS**

+1. User creates a new wedding
+2. HappilyEverAfter provides confirmation that the wedding has been created

+     Use case ends.

+**Extensions**

+* 2a.
+There exists a wedding with the same name.

+  2ai.
+HappilyEverAfter shows an error message.

+    Use case resumes at step 1.

+  Use case ends.

+* 2b.
+Wedding name provided is in an invalid format.

+  2bi.
+HappilyEverAfter shows an error message.

+    Use case resumes at step 2.

+**Use case: Adding a person to a wedding**

+**MSS**

+1. User requests to list weddings
+2. HappilyEverAfter shows a list of weddings
+3. User opens the wedding they want
+4. HappilyEverAfter provides confirmation that the wedding has been opened
+5. User adds contact information of person
+6. HappilyEverAfter acts the person to that wedding.

+     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 5a.
+Contact information provided is in an invalid format.

+  5ai.
+HappilyEverAfter shows an error message.

+    Use case resumes at step 2.

+**Use case: Delete a person from a wedding**

+**MSS**

+1. User requests to list weddings
+2. HappilyEverAfter shows a list of weddings
+3. User opens the wedding they want
+4. HappilyEverAfter provides confirmation that the wedding has been opened
-1. User requests to list persons
+5. User requests to list persons associated with that wedding
-2. AddressBook shows a list of persons
+6. HappilyEverAfter shows a list of persons
-3. User requests to delete a specific person in the list
+7. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+8. HappilyEverAfter deletes the person

     Use case ends.